 Many interpretations of the Cain and Abel story have been written.
-The principles within the story, those that concern Jesus’ teaching of the Way, are highlighted.
+These interpretations highlight the principles within the story, those that concern Jesus’ teaching of the Way.

 Cain will come to epitomize the darkened lineage within the generations of man.
-Cain represents Satan (Satans), and many consider him the child of Satan; Cain represents the rebellion within, the assault on righteousness; Cain is ungoverned sin, grudge ridden.
-Cain murders his brother, Abel, and becomes ‘he who wanders’, untethered to any righteous attribution.
+Cain represents Satan’s nature, and in the context of the story, many interpret him as the child of Satan; Cain represents the rebellion within, the assault on righteousness; Cain is ungoverned sin, grudge-ridden.
+Cain murders his brother, Abel, and Cain becomes ‘he who wanders’, untethered to any righteous attribution.
 Poisoned with anger, he will initiate affliction upon mankind.
 ‘Kayin’ means to acquire (possess), and by Cain and his progeny, this lust toward acquisition will culminate in violent actions needed to possess lands, wealth, and women.

 Cain is always associated with Satan or evil.